Rail transportation in the Philippines: Introduction of rapid transit

-President Marcos created the Light Rail Transit Authority (LRTA) in 1980.
+President Ferdinand Marcos created the Light Rail Transit Authority (LRTA) in 1980.
 The first lady Imelda Marcos, then governor of Metro Manila and minister of human settlements, became its first chairman.
 Construction of LRT Line 1 started in September 1981, test-run in March 1984, and the first half of the line from Baclaran to Central Terminal opened on December 1, 1984.
 The second half, from Central Terminal to Monumento, opened on May 12, 1985.
 Overcrowding and poor maintenance took its toll a few years after opening.
-With Japan's ODA amounting to 75 billion yen in total, the construction of LRT Line 2 began in the 1990s, and the first section of the line, from Santolan to Araneta Center-Cubao, was opened on April 5, 2003.
+With Japan's ODA amounting to 75 billion yen in total, the construction of LRT Line 2 began in 1997, and the first section of the line, from Santolan to Araneta Center-Cubao, was opened on April 5, 2003.
 The second section, from Araneta Center-Cubao to Legarda, was opened exactly a year later, with the entire line being fully operational by October 2004.
 During that time Line 1 was modernized.
 Automated fare collection systems using magnetic stripe plastic tickets were installed; air-conditioned trains added; pedestrian walkways between Lines 1, 2, and the privately operated 3 were completed.
 In 2005, the LRTA made a profit of ₱68 million, the first time the agency made a profit since the Line 1 became operational in 1984.

 Rehabilitation

 In the early 2000s, the government worked to rehabilitate rail transportation in the country, including the Philippine National Railways, through various investments and projects.
 Total reconstruction of rail bridges and tracks, including replacement of the current 35-kilogram (77-pound) track with newer 50-kilogram (110-pound) tracks and the refurbishing of stations, were part of the rehabilitation and expansion process.
 Much of those plans such as the Northrail Project were controversial and were never completed, due to allegations of being overpriced and anomalous.

-MRT Line 3, which deteriorated since 2014 due to poor maintenance, underwent a total rehabilitation from 2019 to 2021, which is intended to restore it to its original state.
+MRT Line 3, which deteriorated since 2014 due to poor maintenance, underwent rehabilitation from 2019 to 2021, restoring it to its original high-grade state.